Migrating from API v1¶

 Design Principles¶

-Graph-scoped resources — Operations on ingests, standing queries, Cypher, and algorithms are scoped under /graph/quine/ in the URL path.
+Graph-scoped resources (AIP-121 resource-oriented design, AIP-122 resource names) — Operations on ingests, standing queries, Cypher, and algorithms are scoped under /graph/quine/ in the URL path.
 Quine uses a single graph named quine.
+Scoping at the URL level (rather than via a query parameter) makes the parent–child relationship part of the resource name, so a single ingest or standing query has one canonical URL even across graphs.

-camelCase path segments — Path segments use camelCase (standingQueries, shardSizeLimits, systemInfo) instead of kebab-case (standing-queries, shard-sizes, system-info).
+camelCase path segments (AIP-122 resource names) — Path segments use camelCase (standingQueries, shardSizeLimits, systemInfo) instead of kebab-case (standing-queries, shard-sizes, system-info).
+This matches the camelCase JSON field convention from AIP-140, so an identifier looks the same whether it appears in a URL or a request body.

-Plural resource names — Collection endpoints use plural nouns (/ingests not /ingest) to distinguish collections from individual resources.
+Plural resource names (AIP-122 resource names) — Collection endpoints use plural nouns (/ingests not /ingest) so the URL itself signals "this addresses many" vs. /ingests/{ingestName} for "this addresses one."

-Resource names in request body — When creating resources, the name is part of the resource representation in the request body, not the URL.
-This allows the server to validate the complete resource definition before accepting it.
+Resource names in request body (AIP-133 standard Create) — When creating resources, the name is part of the resource representation in the request body, not the URL.
+The server validates the complete resource definition (name + configuration) atomically before accepting it, and the same JSON document round-trips through GET/PUT/POST without callers having to splice the name in and out of the URL.

-POST for actions, PUT for idempotent updates — Actions like :pause/:resume use POST because they trigger state changes.
-PUT is reserved for idempotent operations where repeating the request produces the same result.
+POST for actions, PUT for idempotent updates (AIP-133 / AIP-134 / AIP-136) — Actions like :pause/:resume use POST because they trigger state changes and are not required to be idempotent.
+PUT is reserved for idempotent operations where repeating the request produces the same result; DELETE removes a resource and is also idempotent.

 Endpoint Path Changes¶